 There are many stories that suggest why Tulsi leaves should not be chewed.

 From a religious point of view, Tulsi plant (or Tulsi Devi) is considered as the wife of Lord Vishnu.
 Hence, chewing the leaves is considered disrespectful to her.

-Scientifically speaking, according to Botanists, Tulsi plant has the maximum amount of mercury compared to other plants.
+According to scientists, Tulsi plant has the maximum amount of mercury as compared to other plants.

 Chewing on the leaves exposes the teeth to the mercury.
 A large amount of mercury can cause your teeth to fall out instantly.
 However, the effect of Tulsi leaves is not so instantaneous or drastic.

 The quantity leaves consumed by a person would not be that massive.

 But, as a precaution, it is better to gulp down the leaves rather than chewing them.
 Because when you crush the leaves, the teeth are exposed to the mercury and it could damage the tooth enamel.